betab0t/vector_ros/README.md

 # vector_ros
 This repository contains an *unofficial* ROS package for [Anki Vector](https://www.anki.com/en-us/vector) that I started as a small side project after finishing several online ROS courses.
-This package is essentially a wrapping of core Vector functions from [Vector Python SDK](https://github.com/anki/vector-python-sdk) as ROS topics, services and actions(full list below).
+This package is essentially a wrapping of core Vector functions from [Vector
+SDK](https://github.com/anki/vector-python-sdk) as ROS topics, services and actions(full list below).
 In order to showcase the package I wrote a simple [red ball tracking node](https://github.com/betab0t/vector_ros/blob/develop/nodes/simple_ball_tracker_node.py) which subscribes to the camera feed coming from Vector, locates the red ball using cv_bridge/OpenCV and publish Twist messages to move the robot accurdenly as you can see in the following video:

 <p align="center">
   <a target="_blank" href="http://www.youtube.com/watch?v=XxaOyA-M3U4">